Sonic Gems Collection

 Do not turn off your Xbox console.
 There is no Setting Data on your Xbox.
 Please don't turn off your Xbox console.
 Your Xbox doesn't have enough free blocks to save games.
 You need to free %2d more blocks.
 If you select "Return to Xbox Dashboard", the current progress of the game will be lost.
 Return to Xbox Dashboard.

 While Vectorman, Vectorman 2, Bonanza Bros, and all three Bare Knuckle (aka Streets of Rage) games are bonuses in the Japanese version, the international versions only have the Vectorman games.
-The others were removed to keep the rating low, but they can still be enabled in the international menus with cheat codes.
+The others were removed to keep the rating low (not unlike the removal of Comix Zone and The Ooze from Sonic Mega Collection), but they can still be enabled in the international menus with cheat codes.

-The US version also changed the MD (Mega Drive) and MCD (Mega-CD) icons to SG (Sega Genesis) and SCD (Sega CD) icons for the sake of localization.
+The US version also changed the MD (Mega Drive) and MCD (Mega-CD) icons to SG (Sega Genesis) and SCD (Sega CD) icons.

 - Sonic the Fighters adds in-game options, button mapping, and deleted certain unused models such as Honey.
 Trying to access said unused elements will crash the game.